rng-guy/NFSMWBartender/APPENDIX.md

 * The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
 If the helicopter were to rejoin with less fuel than the required minimum, it counts as having run out of fuel and triggers the appropriate respawn delay instead.

 * Whether an active helicopter may rejoin a given pursuit is unaffected by Heat transitions, as this is locked in as soon as it (re)spawns.
-This means a rejoining helicopter can keep rejoining the pursuit until it either gets wrecked or runs out of fuel.
+This means a rejoining helicopter can keep rejoining your pursuit until it either gets wrecked or runs out of fuel.
 Its vehicle is also locked in to ensure it rejoins with the same model and overall properties.

 * Rejoining helicopters don't count towards the total number of helicopters deployed.